Managing Psychosocial Hazards in the Workplace

 Sadly, these are fairly typical outcomes for organisations that have concentrated on what they perceive to be their core business and have ignored their legal obligations to manage psychosocial risks to workers.
 As leading WHS consultants we note that these issues are becoming more prevalent and a focal point for the safety regulator in each state.

-Exposure to violence or traumatic events: Professions like first responders are at higher risk of post-traumatic stress.
+Exposure to violence or traumatic events:

 Managing Psychosocial Hazards